 We decided to check out a spring which had been pointed out to us by the hotel owner.
 As we walked up to the spot we met the same boys again.
 They had laid out a blanket, and in the middle was a gigantic dish with spiced rice, beans, and chicken.
 They were about to have a picnic lunch.
 Immediately they recognized us, asked us to sit down on their blanket, and offered to share their food with them, which we did.

-Their English was limited but we managed to tell them that we are Canadians, and we managed to figure out that they are university students from a nearby town.
-Several of them were studying art restoration, restoration of Byzantine mosaics.
+Their English was limited and our Arabic is pretty much non-existent, but we managed to tell them that we are Canadians, and we managed to figure out that they are university students from a nearby town.
+Several of them were studying art restoration, and restoration of Byzantine mosaics.
 We sat with them for some time, all of us being ambassadors to our countries, the boys saying over and over: “welcome to Jordan we hope you like”, and us telling them: yes we do like Jordan, beautiful country, friendly people, thank you so much or your hospitality.

 I used to enjoy watching the tv show “My Name Is Earl”.
 Earl always goes on about karma, and giving the Bedouin farmer a ride may have swung karma in our favour.
 Sometimes when traveling you expect one thing but then something else happens.
 We expected to be hiking, but ended up on a little cultural exchange instead.
 It was a wonderful and memorable afternoon.